AiJared/Python-RoadMap/OOP/OOP_Readme.md

 1. If attempted charge is rejected because it would have exceeded the credit limit, a $5 fee will be charged and,

 2. There will be a mechanism for assessing a monthly interest charge on the outstanding balance, based upon an Annual Percentage Rate (APR) specified as a constructor parameter.

+In accomplishing this goal, we demonstrate the techniques of **specialization** and **extension**.
+To charge a fee for an invalid charge attempt, we *override* the existing *charge* method, thereby specialing it to provide the new functionality (although the new version takes advantage of a call to the overridden version).
+To provide support for charging interest, we extend the class with a new method named **process_month**.